AdeDoyle/GLOSSAM_scripts/README.md

 2. Longest Common Substring Method
 3. LLM Method

-## Description of Functions Used to Compare Glosses
+## Description of Functions

+The following is a basic walkthrough of the basic functions required to compare gloss similarity using various methods.

-### Generate or Load the Gold Standard (including development set and test set split)
+### Generate or Load the Gold Standard

 First it is necessary to generate the Gold Standard from Steinová's edition: